mohamedelhefni/trello-branch/README.md

 ## Todo
-- [ ] add options page
+- [x] add popup
-- [ ] refactor the extension code to handle edge cases
+- [x] refactor the extension code to handle edge cases
-- [ ] add more functionalites to extension like change the structure of the branch name
+- [x] add more functionalites to extension like change the structure of the branch name